 Before we end this course, I wanted to share with you a quick 4-step process you can use after doing keyword research in Squirrly and have a generous list of keywords in front of you.

-This simple process will help you pick those keywords opportunities which are worth the investment of time and resources.
+This simple process will help you pick those keywords opportunities that are worth the investment of time and resources.

 - Start by analyzing the competition.
-Ideally, you’ll want to target keywords which are easy to rank for.
+Ideally, you’ll want to target keywords that are easy to rank for.